mgleis/disk-usage-insights/plugin/readme.txt

 == Description ==

 Find large files and large folders in no time.
-This plugin scans your whole WordPress installation, counts all files and folders, sums up the sized and outputs useful statistics to find unwanted large objects in your system.
+This plugin scans your whole WordPress installation, counts all files and folders, sums up the sizes and outputs useful statistics to find unwanted large objects in your system.

 == Installation ==